-Dementia and mental decline are not considered a normal part of the aging process, but they are common as people reach their twilight years.
+Dementia and mental decline are not considered a normal part of the aging process.
+However, these traits are common as people reach their twilight years.
 Dementia isn’t a specific disease.
 Rather, it’s a group of symptoms associated with cognitive decline that is severe enough to interfere with an individual’s capacity to perform the activities of daily living.
-There are many causes of dementia, including Alzheimer’s disease, and patients experience a range of types and degrees of symptoms.
+There are many causes of dementia, including Alzheimer’s disease.
+Additionally, patients experience a range of types and degrees of symptoms.
 At Placita In Home Care, our highly trained caregivers can help individuals with dementia stay in the comfort of their own homes for as long as possible.

 Responses to Dementia Behaviors

 Patients in the mid-to-late stages of dementia may begin to display some behavioral and personality changes.
 These changes are caused by the way in which dementia affects the brain.
 Regardless of the cause, it can be alarming for family members to witness these behaviors and challenging to respond to them in a calming, soothing way.
 The trained caregivers at Placita In Home Care are experts in handling dementia behaviors.
 We use a positive approach to help individuals with dementia enjoy quality of life despite their challenges.
 If you’ve noticed any of the following dementia-related behaviors in your loved one, it may be time to consider an in-home caregiver:

 - Confusion about the place or time